 The BroadStreet COVID-19 Data Project began on March 16, 2020.
 The project currently tracks COVID-19 cases and deaths at the county level for all U.S. states and territories, including historical data going back to January 20, 2020.
 BroadStreet is releasing this dataset to the public to help scientists, public health workers, educators and government personnel understand, predict, and learn from the COVID-19 outbreak.
 In the coming weeks, this document will be accompanied by a scientific in-depth and peer-reviewed account of the BroadStreet COVID-19 Data Project.
 Our hope is this will help to guide future disease surveillance for future epidemics and pandemics.

-On a day-to-day basis, the BroadStreet COVID-19 Data Project team of approximately 125 volunteers compiles and organizes data on COVID-19 case numbers and death numbers at the county level from all 50 states and the District of Columbia.
+On a day-to-day basis, the BroadStreet COVID-19 Data Project team of over 120 volunteers compiles and organizes data on COVID-19 case numbers and death numbers at the county level from all 50 states and the District of Columbia.
 Within the company, there are many focus groups who use this collected data to lead research, investigations and data collection in different areas of study such as policy, race equality and more.

 Tom Schmitt, PhD